 - Being faithful to the authenticity of the past but it also keeps a straight look at a sustainable future.
 This include a minimum use of chemicals in both the vineyard and vinery.

 - Give the wine a personal touch with respect to terroir and local winemaking tradition.

-- and provide a positive wine experience to the drinkers.
+- Provide a positive wine experience to the drinkers.

 - Supply wine in small to medium quantities to secure the quality and stay close to the users.

 - And not least we aim art provide a positive and enjoyable wine experiences to our consumers – both when drinking the wine and visiting us.